maram-daas/webcam_measurement_app/README.md

 ### Calibration

 1. Select **Calibration Mode**
-2. Click two points on a known object
+2. Click two points on an object of known size
-3. Enter real-world distance (cm)
+3. Enter the real-world distance (cm)

 ---

 ## ⚠ Limitations & Notes